How to Protect Against Rising Rates

 Investors have a wide range of vehicles to actually bet against the bond market through ETFs and exchange-traded notes (ETNs) that move in the opposite direction of the underlying security.
 In other words, the value of an inverse bond ETF rises when the bond market falls, and vice versa.
 Investors also have the option to invest in double-inverse and even triple-inverse bond ETFs, which are intended to provide daily moves that are two or three times the opposite direction of their underlying index, respectively.
 There is a wide range of options that enable investors to capitalize on downturns in U.S. Treasuries of different maturities as well as different segments of the market (such as high-yield bonds or investment-grade corporate bonds.

 While these exchange-traded products provide options for sophisticated traders, the majority of fixed-income investors need to be extremely careful with inverse products.
 Losses can mount quickly, and they don’t track their underlying indices well over extended time periods.
 Further, an incorrect bet can offset gains in the rest of your fixed income portfolio – thereby defeating your long-term goal.
-So be aware that these exists, but be sure you know what you’re getting into before you invest.
+So be aware that these exist, but be sure you know what you’re getting into before you invest.

 What to Avoid If Rates Rise